Jamal is a graduate of Northeastern Seminary and writes on a broad range of topics. His writings are based on other points of view.

 This is the ultimate brilliance in a trilogy full of brilliance.
 The story is about Batman and those around him.
-But it's also about how a city’s sins nearly destroy it, and how it takes it facing the judgement and loss of it true-but- too-late-appreciated hero for it to face up to its flaws and save itself.
+But it's also about how a city’s sins nearly destroy it, and how it takes it facing the judgment and loss of it true—but a too-late-appreciated—hero for it to face up to its flaws and save itself.

-Though murdering thousands of civilians in draconian fashion is clearly crossing a line, the city also needed to face up to its failures.
-And Batman and the police force were acting as a temporary, but limited stop gap to that progression.
-Gotham’s corruption never really stopped even after the vigilante appeared on the scene, but spread throughout it’s higher echelons.
+Though murdering thousands of civilians in a draconian fashion is clearly crossing a line, the city also needed to face up to its failures.
+And Batman and the police force were acting as a temporary, but limited stop-gap to that progression.
+Gotham’s corruption never really stopped even after the vigilante appeared on the scene, but spread throughout its higher echelons.
 The Al Ghul family’s, Joker’s, and Bane’s critique of Gotham City were spot on and repeatedly proven.
 But though progress is made in cutting down the more obvious manifestations of it, none is made at its roots till the end.

-Which by that point was manifested in the elimination of many of the people who upheld and profited from it, and the removal of the stop gap that had held back the fire for two movies.
-Though Gotham is not ultimately destroyed, Dark Knight Rises leaves the viewer with the heavy impression that the ramifications of how far the citizens had let themselves go has finally hit home.
+Which by that point was manifested in the elimination of many of the people who upheld and profited from it, and the removal of the stopgap that had held back the fire for two movies.
+Though Gotham is not ultimately destroyed, Dark Knight Rises leaves the viewer with the heavy impression that the ramifications of how far the citizens had let themselves go have finally hit home.

 © 2021 Jamal Smith